eegsourceloc2019/codes/Readme.txt

 Put all the files in path.
 All codes are based on fieldtrip toolbox, therefore add fieldtrip to path as well.

 1) Timelock_Example: This simulates mixture of gaussian with different SNR values and drifts.
-It also computes sources based on the covariance of the timelocked response using eLORETA, MNE. and LCMV.
+It also computes sources based on the covariance of the timelocked response using eLORETA, MNE and LCMV.
 2) Freqency_Example: This simulates mixture of sinusoidal with different SNR values and power ratios.
 This also computes sources based on the cross spectral density of the frequency response using eLORETA and DICS.

+Follow the comments.

 Functions:
 1) fun_simulation: function to simulate sinusoidal or gaussian based on the arguments entered in the data structure 'fun'.